forefrontcrm/code-test/README.md

 - Use Test Driven Development
 - Create a Contact CRUD API with filtering on the read endpoint
 - Must create the following
-  - Modal
+  - Model
   - Controller
   - Tests
   - Form Requests
   - Resources
-- Update web routes
+- Update web routes to make endpoints public

 ## Frontend Requirements